oysteijo/simd_neuralnet/README.md

 To be able to achieve the above, we need to set some limitations.

  * **`float32` precision only!** The code will use SIMD instructions, so double precision will slow things down, and float16 is not precise enough and has limited support.
- * **Stochastic training only!** No fancy on the training side.
-No batch or mini-batches or fancy optimizers.
-   (*Update* Well...
-I have to admit that after some coding I now have stochastic and batch training support, an I have
-    implemented SGD with momentum and Nesterov, and AdaGrad and RMSprop and Adam... so this statment is really not valid anymore)
  * **Fully connect feed forward neural networks only!** No support for LSTM, convolutional layers, RNN or whatever.
- * **Limited number of additional features!** No weight initializations methods, etc. (*Update:* I do have an initializing tool that can initialize with xavier (aka glorot_uniform) or kaiming (aka he_normal).

 ### Loss functions implemented
 The following loss functions are implemented.